Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 connection heart disease and mental health

-Mental health disorders like anxiety and depression interfere with a person's social behavior and mood and can hamper their ability to function.
+Mental health disorders can disrupt one's social behavior and mood and can hamper their ability to function.
 Coupled with heart disease, the situation becomes even more dreadful.
+But studies show that there is a relationship between heart diseases and mental health disorders.

-Psychiatric Disorders Often Linked with Heart Disease
+Common Mental Health Disorders Often Linked with Heart Disease

 Although these are the common ones, other behavioral health disorders such as substance abuse may also be related to heart disease.